EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 ### Static files (documents and videos)
 The static files (pdfs, videos, images, etc) are the User's guide manual and their associated videos and every pdfs used in the interface (not uploaded by an app user)
+#### GHG Static Files:
+- Guidance Manual
+- Tutorial videos (9)
+- Life Cycle Assessment reports (5)
+- Solid Waste Composition Examples for Specific Displacement Contexts - accessible by going into the WASH category - Domestic Solid Waste Module and clicking on Example Waste Composition and Generation for Displacement Contexts (@Pierre, can we put a link)

+#### Shelter Static Files:
+- Guidance Manual
+- Tutorial videos

 #### How to retrieve and setup
   - content: https://enacit4r-cdn.epfl.ch/unhcr-geneva-tech-hub-app/2023-11-23T100540Z/s3_cdn_dump.tar.gz